| |

 AEQVTAS AVGG

-Aequitas standing facing, head left, scales in right hand, cornucopiae in left
+Aequitas standing facing, head left, scales in right hand, cornucopiae in

 * in left field